wasmerio/wasmer-js/README.md

 # Wasmer WASI

-Isomorphic Javascript library for interacting with WASI Modules in Node.js, the Browser and [Deno](https://deno.land/x/wasm)
+Isomorphic Javascript library for interacting with WASI Modules in Node.js, the Browser and [Deno](https://deno.land/x/wasm).
+The Javascript Package supports:
+* [X] WASI (with command args, envs and stdio)
+* [X] In-Memory filesystem (MemFS)

 ### NPM